Building Habits

 1. Take the Action Daily

-Whatever your new habit is, make sure that you’re committed to making this new habit a daily routine.
+Whatever your new habit is, make sure that you’re committed to making it a daily routine.
 Wake up and make the decision each and every day that you are going to keep the routine.

-Doing something consistently every day to ensure you’re focused on making this new habit stick will keep your mind heading forward in the right direction.
+Doing something consistently every day to ensure you’re focused on making healthy habits stick will keep your mind heading forward in the right direction.
 Don’t look at it as something you’ll do for the rest of your life, look at it as something you are going to do today.
 Tomorrow, decide that you are going to do it tomorrow.

 2. Make Simple Changes

 While the resolution you have made might be a big goal to adjust to, it will be way easier to accomplish if you make a few simple changes.
-If your plan is to drink eight glasses of water every day, buy a shiny new water bottle that will help you measure it.
+If you plan to drink eight glasses of water every day, a good way to encourage yourself is to buy a shiny new water bottle that will help you measure it.
 Make sure that each day you have it washed and ready for the next.

-If your plan is to get to the gym three times per week, tell yourself that you aren’t allowed to watch television/check social media/another consequence until you get there on your allotted days.
+If you plan to get to the gym three times per week, tell yourself that you aren’t allowed to watch television/check social media/another consequence until you get there on your allotted days.
 Then hold yourself to it.
+You can’t make real change unless you create effective ways to encourage and/or keep yourself accountable.
+Taking small steps is one of the keys to successful resolution making.

 3. Create Personal Accountability